77 Mac Room 201

 12.1 Community Standards

 Macalester College does not tolerate harassment or sexual violence in any form.
 It is inconsistent with the maintenance of academic freedom and violates community standards.
 The goal of College policies and the harassment complaint procedures is to create a community free of any form of harassment.
-The College will take immediate and appropriate corrective action when it determines harassment or unwanted or violent sexual activities has occurred.
+The College will take immediate and appropriate corrective action when it determines harassment or sexual misconduct has occurred.

-All harassment complaints will be received and processed by the Macalester College Harassment Committee (MCHC).
-The MCHC consists of two faculty members and two staff members.
-Members of the community may also use the MCHC as a resource regarding questions or concerns about an incident or situation without registering a complaint.
-In these cases one or more MCHC members will provide information and counsel until or unless an official complaint is initiated.
+All harassment reports and complaints will be received and processed by the Title IX Bias & Harassment Team.
+Members of the community may also use the Title IX Bias & Harassment Team as a resource regarding questions or concerns about an incident or situation without registering a complaint.
+In these cases one or more team members will provide information and counsel until or unless an official complaint is initiated.

-When a member of the Macalester community believes he or she has experienced or is experiencing harassment or has been the victim of a hate crime or unwanted sexual activity, the individual should immediately bring the concern to the MCHC.
+When a member of the Macalester community believes they have experienced or is experiencing harassment or has been the victim of a hate crime or sexual misconduct, the individual should immediately bring the concern to a member of the Title IX Bias & Harassment Team.
 The same is true if a member of the community suspects or has knowledge that another member of the community has been subject to this behavior.

-The MCHC member receiving the complaint will offer support services to the individual and convene the MCHC Review Team (3 MCHC members) to determine the next course of action.
+The Title IX Bias & Harassment Team member receiving the complaint will offer support services to the individual and notify the Title IX Coordinator & Director of Equity to determine the next course of action.
 This could include mediation, investigation or a finding that the complaint does not constitute an alleged violation of College policy.

 If mediation is determined to be the means for resolving conflict or misunderstandings, both parties will be notified and if they agree to participate, a facilitator will be selected to assist with the problem solving process.
 There are no sanctions involved in the mediation process.
-A report of the case will be available only to the members of the MCHC.
+A report of the case will be available only to designated members of the Title IX Bias & Harassment Team.

-If the MCHC Review Team determines that an investigation should take place, the investigation will begin as soon as feasible.
-The Review Team will conduct a thorough and impartial investigation that will normally be completed and reported within two weeks.
+If the Title IX Coordinator & Director of Equity determines that an investigation should take place, the investigation will begin as soon as feasible.
+A thorough and impartial investigation will be conducted that will normally be completed within 60 days.

-Appeals to decisions of this process may be brought forward only if there is a belief that the decision was a result of improper procedure.
-Records of cases brought to the MCHC will be kept for seven years and are available only to members of the MCHC unless it has been determined that a report of the case should be filed in a student educational or employee personnel file.
+Appeals to decisions of this process may be brought forward if there is a belief that: a procedural error occurred that affected the outcome of the process; the decision was arbitrary and capricious or violated academic freedom; significant new factual material was discovered that could have affected the original outcome (however, intentional omission of factual information by the appealing party is not a ground for an appeal); or the sanction or other response by Macalester under the formal resolution process was excessively severe or grossly inadequate.
+Records of cases brought to the Title IX Bias & Harassment Team will be kept for seven years and are available only to members of the Title IX Bias & Harassment Team unless it has been determined that a report of the case should be filed in a student educational or employee personnel file.

 Macalester College will not retaliate against or take any form of reprisal against a person because that person made a complaint of discrimination or harassment, or opposed a discriminatory practice.
 Any such retaliation or reprisal by a College employee is forbidden.
 Any employee who retaliates against another employee or student in violation of this policy will be subject to discipline up to and including immediate termination of employment.